varnishcache/homepage/R1/source/releases/rel6.0.9.rst

 * SHA256=507314583834abc0a733813d99a7b90613cb531708486e9e32b0033699e717bc

-* This release in the 6.0 LTS brach contains several bug fixes.
+* This release in the 6.0 LTS branch contains several bug fixes.
 More information is available in the changelog.

 More information: